jon-jacky/Piety/piety/README.md

 take over the Python session, postponing all other tasks.
 However, it may be possible to adapt some of them.

+A Piety application must not block waiting to read input.
+The Piety scheduler for Unix hosts uses the Unix *select* function to ensure that the scheduler only calls handlers when there is input ready to read.

 It is possible to have more than one task that has a handler for a same event.
 For some events, it is necessary that only one task handle that event, that task is said to have the *focus* for that